kev0960/ModooCode/md/inst/lar.md

 *  The following fields are returned only if the operand size is greater than 16 bits:

- --Bits 19:16 are undefined.
+     -- Bits 19:16 are undefined.

- --Bit 20 returns the software-available bit in the descriptor.
+     -- Bit 20 returns the software-available bit in the descriptor.

- --Bit 21 returns the L flag.
+     -- Bit 21 returns the L flag.

- --Bit 22 returns the D/B flag.
+     -- Bit 22 returns the D/B flag.

- --Bit 23 returns the G flag.
+     -- Bit 23 returns the G flag.

- --Bits 31:24 are returned as 0.
+     -- Bits 31:24 are returned as 0.

 This instruction performs the following checks before it loads the access rights in the destination register: